Risei is a new way to write unit tests that's easier and faster, more dependable, and keeps your tests from standing in the way of redesigns.

 And they have a summary bar at the bottom:

-Risei was under active development until recently, but its major features are now complete.
-New enhancements or fixes may appear from time to time.
+Risei's major features are now complete, but new enhancements or fixes may appear from time to time.

 Install Risei for development time only: